Slave Zero: Reception

 The game received mixed or average reviews according to the review aggregation website GameRankings.
-GameSpot and IGN both praised the PC version's selection of weapon upgrades, and GameSpot also argued that the Boss battles are both unique and memorable.
+GameSpot and IGN both praised the PC version's selection of weapon upgrades, and GameSpot also argued that the boss battles are both unique and memorable.

 GameSpot, GameRevolution, and IGN all criticized the game's failure to create any sense of being a giant robot on the rampage in a city, as well as the lack of combat depth or replay value.
 IGN and GameRevolution additionally criticized the Dreamcast version for its extremely poor frame rate, lack of in-game music, and conspicuous game-crashing bugs.
 Jeff Lundrigan of NextGen said that the same console version "may not be to everyone's taste, but it does offer a different sort of challenge for those so inclined."

 Damien Thorpe of AllGame gave the Dreamcast version three-and-a-half stars out of five, saying that it "has its flaws, but turns out to be a fun game."
 Joel Durham of the same website gave the PC version three stars out of five, saying, "The more you play Slave Zero, the less appealing it is. [...]
 You can come pretty close to experiencing Slave Zero to its fullest -- for free -- by playing the demo thirty times.
 If you get tired of it, just think of the money you saved."

-Prequel
+Prequels

 In June 2022, Ziggurat Interactive (owners of franchises such as BloodRayne, KKnD, Uprising, among others) announced a prequel to the original Slave Zero.
-Entitled Slave Zero X, the game's genre was described as a side-scrolling hack-and-slash as opposed to the original game's third-person shooter premise.
+Titled Slave Zero X, the game's genre was described as a side-scrolling hack-and-slash as opposed to the original game's third-person shooter premise.
 It was also announced that SungWon Cho and Anjali Kunapaneni were added to the game's cast.
-Slave Zero X was not given an exact release date but a vague estimation for a 2023 release was given.
+Slave Zero X was released on February 21, 2024 for the PlayStation 5, Xbox Series, PlayStation 4, Xbox One, Nintendo Switch, and PC.

+In addition to Slave Zero X, Ziggurat partnered with Ironwood Software and Poppy Works for Slave Zero X: Episode Enyo, a total conversion for the first-person shooter game Quake, which featured the main antagonist of Slave Zero X as the playable character.
+It was confirmed to be part of the series' canon as it took place prior to the events of Slave Zero X.